zeux/zeux.github.io/_posts/2020-08-02-eight-years-at-roblox.md

 As I was working more on networking code, I started to understand the limitations and flexibility there very well.
 At the time Studio had a Play Solo testing mode that wasn't using replication; it was a constant struggle to keep your game functioning correctly because of the semantics differences.

-This would come up in discussions occasionally and everybody always said that we really need the play solo mode because anything else just can't be fast enough.
-At some point I couldn't take it anymore and I just went ahead and built a prototype that started a full replicated session very quickly.
+This would come up in discussions occasionally and everybody either said that we really need the play solo mode because anything else just can't be fast enough, or that we really need a full, if slow, replicated cloud-based testing solution as that's the only way to get parity with production.
+At some point I couldn't take it anymore and I just went ahead and built a prototype that started a full replicated session locally very quickly.

 For this to work I had to tweak a bunch of parameters in the networking code and, crucially, spawn the server and client in the same process, so that it could happen as quickly as possible.
 There was still more overhead in this mode, and you did need two full datamodels, but it was much better than anything else we had and so we decided to ship this.
 I only worked on the initial prototype here, but the important lesson here is that existence proof is so often so important - the best way to get people to believe something is possible is to show the fait of accompli to them and watch them marvel.